BlazeNut728/Hardware-Den/README.md

 # Hardware Den
- All Inclusive PC Store with built-in Logistic Panel
+ All Inclusive PC Store with built-in Administration Panel